Ice–albedo feedback: Case Studies

+Snowball Earth

 The runaway ice–albedo feedback was also important for the formation of Snowball Earth – a climate state of a very cold Earth with practically complete ice cover.
 Paleoclimate evidence suggests that Snowball Earth began with the Sturtian glaciation about 717 million years ago.
 It persisted until about 660 mya, but it was followed by another Snowball period, Marinoan glaciation, only several million years later, which lasted until about 634 mya.

 Geological evidence shows glaciers near the equator at the time, and models have suggested the ice–albedo feedback played a role.
 As more ice formed, more of the incoming solar radiation was reflected back into space, causing temperatures on Earth to drop.
 Whether the Earth was a complete solid snowball (completely frozen over), or a slush ball with a thin equatorial band of water still remains debated, but the ice–albedo feedback mechanism remains important for both cases.